Ayurvedic Nutrition

 Before bed: Warm milk with turmeric and a pinch of nutmeg

-This template can be adapted to any body type by adjusting the spice levels, fat content, and specific vegetable choices based on your constitution.
+Adapt this to any body type by adjusting the spice level, fat content and specific vegetables.

 Frequently Asked Questions

-Autumn shares Vata's qualities — cool, dry, light, mobile, and rough.
-As the warm, moist qualities of summer fade, Vata naturally increases in the environment and in our bodies.
-This is why dryness, anxiety, and digestive irregularity are common in autumn.
+Autumn shares Vata's qualities.
+Cool, dry, light, mobile, rough.
+As the warm, moist qualities of summer fade, Vata builds up in the environment and inside the body.
+That's why dryness, anxiety and irregular digestion all show up around this time of year.

-Yes, Pitta types can enjoy mildly warming foods in autumn as the natural cooling of the season balances Pitta's internal heat.
-However, they should still moderate very hot spices like chilli and cayenne.
-Autumn is often when Pitta types feel their best.
+Yes, Pitta types can enjoy mildly warming foods now.
+The natural cooling of the season balances Pitta's internal heat.
+Still go easy on the very hot spices like chilli and cayenne.
+Autumn is often when Pitta types feel their best all year.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.